whalemare/CellAdapter/README.md

 }
 ```

-Include dependency with `BottomSheet` in your app.gradle file with:
+Include dependency with `cell-adapter` in your app.gradle file with:

 ```groovy
 compile 'com.github.whalemare:cell-adapter:1.0'